 - Place the melted butter, caster sugar, sunflower oil, cocoa powder, and vanilla extract into a mixing bowl, and beat well.

-- Beat in the eggs, until well combined, then beat in the milk and cream, until the mixture is smooth.
+- Beat in the eggs, until well combined, then beat in the cream, until the mixture is smooth.

 - Sift the flour and baking powder into the chocolatey batter, and fold in.
 You will find that the mixture is a bit runny, but this is how it should be!